Best Perennial Plants for Clay Soil

 Red Daylily

 Red Daylily's bold, red blossoms sit atop sturdy stems, making them excellent focal points that draw attention and develop a sense of landscape drama.
-They are renowned for their captivating magnificence and versatility, making them a popular choice for landscaping enthusiasts.
+They are renowned for their captivating magnificence and versatility, making them popular among landscaping enthusiasts.
 These vibrant and elegant plants offer many benefits when incorporated into various landscaping designs.
-There are more than 60,000 cultivars of them, but this plant is among the most striking, even if it grows to just 3 feet tall.
-They are one of the hardiest of perennials and will grow well with almost any other flowers or trees in the garden.
-The Flowers Of Red Daylily As the name implies, the six-petaled flowers are bright crimson with streaks of various lighter shades that frame a set of yellow stamina.
-This plant produces a great many blooms, so the wash of color will be dazzling in intensity.
-Also, the prefix "day-" is remarkably apropos as the gorgeous blooms are replaced every one or two days, which charmingly evokes the idea of rebirth or new life.
+There are more than 60,000 cultivars, but this plant is among the most striking, even if it grows to just 3 feet tall.
+It is one of the hardiest perennials and will grow well with almost any other flower or tree in the garden.
+The Colors Of Red Daylily (Hemerocallis fulva) As the name implies, the six-petaled flowers are bright crimson with streaks of various lighter shades that frame a set of yellow stamina.
+This plant produces many blooms, so the wash of color will be dazzling in intensity.
+Also, the prefix "day-" is remarkably apropos as the gorgeous flowers are replaced every one or two days, which charmingly evokes the idea of rebirth or new life.
 Many versions of this plant have yellow, pink, or even white throats.
-The Leaves Of Red Daylily This plant's leaves are flat, long, and shaped like straps.
+The Leaves Of Red Daylily Red Daylily's leaves are flat, long, and shaped like straps.
 These leaves grow from a nice-looking crown, and the plant is evergreen in all seasons, lending a shade of green throughout the winter.
 The leaves also form attractive clumps before separating to form additional lovely stems with outstanding blooms.
-How Red Daylily Contribute to the Environment Pollinators of all kinds are drawn to the magnificent blooms, which contribute to the overall health of the garden and the environment at large.
+Attract Many Pollinators With Red Dayliles Pollinators of all kinds are drawn to the magnificent blooms, which contribute to the garden's overall health and the environment at large.
 On the varieties of these plants with yellow throats, the bees that visit them to collect nectar match the color of the inner part of the flowers, which heightens their lovely effect.
 As patches of these flowers grow within the garden year after year, the colors can shift slightly, creating lighter and darker shades.
 These many different shades then attract different butterflies and hummingbirds to the garden.
-Because of the shape of their roots, they prevent soil erosion on slopes, meaning that when arranged beautifully in a cascade upon a slope, they'll hold everything together.
-The Bloom Of Red Daylily When planted in the late spring, these flowers will create their splendid washes of color beginning in the first week of July and lasting until the shadows start to lengthen in the middle of August.
+Because of the shape of their roots, they prevent soil erosion on slopes, meaning that when arranged beautifully in a cascade upon a hill, they'll hold everything together.
+The Blooms Of The Red Daylily When planted in the late spring, Red Daylily flowers will create their splendid washes of color beginning in the first week of July and lasting until the shadows start to lengthen in the middle of August.
 As hardy perennials, these wondrous plants will beautify any garden for many years.

 Coneflower Plant - TN Nursery